stoke newington london n16 guide

 Abney Hall and Hackney Flea Market

 On the opposite side of the road, there is an entrance to Abney Park, an overgrown Victorian graveyard which makes for an interesting stroll.
 This was a burial ground for Dissenters, those who practised their religion outside of the established church.
 An alphabetical planting of tree species was set out around the perimeter so it’s a great place to visit if you’re interested in flora and fauna.
 It is now owned by the London Borough of Hackney and managed in partnership with the Abney Park Trust.
-They usually have a guided walking tour on the first Sunday of every month at 2 pm but do check the website for up to date information.
-It’s quite easy to get lost in the cemetery so don’t go late in the evening when it’s starting to get dark and make sure you have enough battery left on your mobile in case you need to check a map!
+They usually have a guided walking tour on the first Sunday of every month at 2 pm, but do check the website for up-to-date information.
+It’s quite easy to get lost in the cemetery, so avoid visiting late in the evening when it’s starting to get dark and ensure you have enough battery left on your mobile in case you need to check a map.

 stoke newington abney park cemetery